gcgarner/IOTstack/docs/Containers/NextCloud.md

 * Two instances of `%randomMySqlPassword%` (the `«user_password»`)
 * One instance of `%randomPassword%` (the `«root_password»`)

-The passwords need to be set before you bring up the Nextcloud service for the first time but the following initialisation steps assume you might not have done that and always start over from a clean slate.
+The passwords need to be set before you bring up the Nextcloud service for the first time.
+However, the following initialisation steps assume you might not have done that and always start from a clean slate.

 ## Initialising Nextcloud  { #initialisation }